 I leveraged the most advantageous tool at my disposal (working for a globally recognized startup) to network my way into guest blogging opportunities at other similar companies.

 You may not be in the same position as I was when I started guest blogging—but challenge yourself to use the tools you’ve got, to your advantage.

 If you Google “blogs that accept guest posts,” you’ll find lots and lots of lists.

-Spoiler: This isn’t the best way to start guest blogging, though.
+Spoiler: This isn’t the best way to start guest blogging.

-After all, you don’t need 150 blogs that accept guest posts… you just need one high quality site to start with, and you can progress from there.
+After all, you don’t need 150 random blogs that accept guest posts… you just need one high quality blog to start with, and you can progress from there.